On the efficiency-loss free ordering-robustness of product-PCA: Introduction

-\item[(B)] In the presence of outliers, PPCA has a more stable influence function with respect to the orderings of signal eigenvectors than the usual PCA.
-This implies that PPCA is more robust in estimating $\Sr$ than PCA. \end{enumerate} These findings suggest that PPCA has the potential to replace the role of PCA whether there are outliers present or not.
+\item[(B)] In the presence of outliers, PPCA has a more stable influence function with respect to the orderings of signal eigenvectors $\{\gamma_j\}_{j\le r}$ than PCA.
+This implies that PPCA is more robust in estimating $\Sr$ than PCA. \end{enumerate} These findings suggest that PPCA has the potential to supplement the role of the usual PCA whether outliers are present or not.

 The rest of this article is organized as follows.
 Section~\ref{sec.ppca} introduces the proposed PPCA procedure, wherein the asymptotic properties of PPCA are also derived.
 Section~\ref{sec.robustness} compares the robustness of PPCA and PCA in estimating $\Sr$.
-Numerical studies are placed in Sections~\ref{sec.simulation}-5.
-The paper ends with some discussion in Section~\ref{sec.discussion}.
-All the proofs along with some technical lemmas are placed in the Appendix.
+Numerical studies are presented in Sections~\ref{sec.simulation}-\ref{sec.data}.
+The paper concludes with a discussion in Section~\ref{sec.discussion}.
+All proofs, along with some technical lemmas, are provided in the Appendix.